 Since then, the options for temporary, non-contractual work have bloomed, particularly in the 21st century with the rise of the Internet and apps that make working from your phone easier than heading to an office several times a week.

-As mentioned at the start, workers in the gig economy can take on several types of roles that include:
+As mentioned, workers in the gig economy can take on several types of roles that include:

-- Short, independent contractors: Typically these contracts are made with companies, which are hiring workers needed on short-term bases, and max out at two years.
+Typically these contracts are made with companies, which are hiring workers needed on a short-term basis, and max out at two years.
 Some types of jobs included under this realm that would fit seniors include data analysts and consultants.
 These workers are often hired through a contracting agency, which finds temporary workers for businesses that need short-term workers.
 Contractors are a great way for a company to get experienced workers who aren’t looking for long-term growth, which fits most seniors’ wishes.

 These lines of temporary work should not be confused with the concept of a “temp worker,” or someone who enters a position for a temporary period while the primary holder of the position is away.
 While these types of positions can be considered a part of the gig economy, this idea of “temps” does not make up the entirety of the gig economy.

 As of 2017, more than one-third of the whole workforce in the United States is made up of freelance workers.
 It’s projected that by 2027, more than half of the workforce will be made up of participants in the gig economy.
-This speaks to both younger generations’ drive to not stay attributed to one company for their whole lives, and seniors’ willingness (or need) to work into retirement with flexible, unrestrictive jobs.
+This speaks to both younger generations’ drive to not stay committed to one company their whole lives, and seniors’ willingness (or need) to work into retirement with flexible jobs.

 Why Do Seniors Participate in the Gig Economy?